 Figures 3.3 and 3.4 display clustering results over a sequence of twelve consecutive recording intervals, chosen to highlight how the MAP algorithm enables neuron tracking, especially as compared to alternatives.
 Each sampling interval lasts 10 seconds, with separating intervals of about 25 seconds during which no signals are sampled.
 For consistent visualization, the same PCA feature space is used to present the results of each interval (rather than the PCA features of the individual intervals, in which the clustering process took place).
-Although it is impossible to know the actual spike-neuron associations conclusively, the results are compared to a best-effort "ground truth" manual clustering of the data, as determined by an expert thorough examination of both the spikes' waveforms and PCA features (whereas the automated clustering result is also presented, with the number of clusters k manually selected to match the number of clusters in the ground truth results.
+Although it is impossible to know the actual spike-neuron associations conclusively, the results are compared to a best-effort "ground truth" manual clustering of the data, as determined by an expert thorough examination of both the spikes' waveforms and PCA features (whereas the automated clustering uses only PCA features).
+In addition to MAP and ML algorithm results, a k-means clustering result is also presented, with the number of clusters k manually selected to match the number of clusters in the ground truth results.
 Listed for each interval in these figures is the percentage of spikes correctly classified, calculated as follows: Each cluster is matched to the "truth" cluster sharing the most spikes, and the number of spikes these clusters have in common is considered correctly classified.
 Finally, each cluster is labeled with a